You have a case to answer, KanoAnti-Corruption Commission tells Sanusi

 READ ALSO: The North has already destroyed itself

-Muhuyi informed that Emir Sanusi was being invited to clear his name of allegation of illegal sale of government property, noting that the latest allegation was not related to previous investigation.

-According to him: “I wish to categorically state that, this commission is entering a new investigation brought forward by a whistleblower on 29th December, 2019 and is not related to an earlier investigation which is still subject matter of civil suit.
+According to him: “I wish to categorically state that, this commission is entering a new investigation brought forward by a whistleblower on 29th December 2019 and is not related to an earlier investigation which is still the subject matter of the civil suit.
 Preliminary findings suggest that, a company, Country Wide House Ltd.